kubevirt/monitoring/docs/runbooks/VirtOperatorDown.md

 ## Diagnosis

 - Check the status of the virt-operator deployment to find out more information.
 The following commands will provide the associated events and show if there are any specific issues.
 - `export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"`
   - `kubectl -n $NAMESPACE get deploy virt-operator -o yaml`
   - `kubectl -n $NAMESPACE describe deploy virt-operator`
 - Check the status of the virt-operator pods for further information:
   - `export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"`
   - `kubectl get pods -n $NAMESPACE -l=kubevirt.io=virt-operator`
 - Check if there are issues with the nodes for control-plane and masters.
 For example, if they are in a NotReady state.
 - `kubectl get nodes`

 ## Mitigation

-There can be several reasons, identify the root cause and fix it.
+There can be several reasons, try to identify the root cause and fix it.
+If you cannot fix it, please open an issue and attach the artifacts gathered in the Diagnosis section.